Minierre/fortysix/README.md

 **What it does:**

 FortySix is a platform for low-barrier-to-entry machine learning.
 Advanced users can write criteria which the platform will optimize a solution for using simulated evolution.
+All users can contribute computing power to any existing experiments

 **How to use it:**